 JVET-K0201 Non-CE2: On SAO parameter signalling [G. Laroche, J. Taquet, C. Gisquet, P. Onno (Canon)]

-This contribution presents a modification of the high level SAO parameters signaling.
-In addition to the SAO HEVC CTU level parameters derivation, the Frame, Line, Column, 2x2 CTU, 3x3 CTU, Temporal and Temporal 90° SAO parameters derivation are available at encoder side and signaling in the slice header.
+This contribution presents a modification of the high level SAO parameters signalling.
+In addition to the SAO HEVC CTU level parameters derivation, the Frame, Line, Column, 2x2 CTU, 3x3 CTU, Temporal and Temporal 90° SAO parameters derivation are available at encoder side and signalling in the slice header.
 For the additional derivations, the traditional SAO Up and Left Merge flags are removed.
 In this contribution, only the parameters derivation is modified and the SAO filtering stays at CTU level.
 An average BDR YUV (14:1:1) gain is reported compared to VTM1.0 of -0.11%, -0.21%, -0.35%, -0.61% for respectively AI, RA, LDB and LDP configurations and an average BDR YUV (14:1:1) gain of -0.07%, -0.24%, -0.57%, -0.51% for respectively AI, RA, LDB and LDP configurations compared to BMS1.0.

 Question is raised, as the proposal changes the granularity of SAO adaptation, does it have impact on the visual quality?
 Not investigated